Logo

 LFC scarfAS the topsy-turvy season we are currently enduring continues to both delight and frustrate in equal measures, the on-pitch setbacks should not completely distract attention away from potentially a huge announcement made this month.

-A news update from the BBC (other news vending organisations are available) in which we were informed of an agreement, in principle, within the for a system.
+A news update from the BBC (other news vending organisations are available) in which we were informed of an agreement, in principle, within the Premier League for a financial fair play system.

 Despite not being a unanimous decision, it seemingly appears that there are enough votes in place to make this happen.